rochus-keller/Oberon/README.md

 - Implements Oberon-07; successfully reads the Oberon System including the applications (see http://www.projectoberon.com/) and the Lola-2 compiler (see https://www.inf.ethz.ch/personal/wirth/Lola) source code (the syntax errors in Graphics.Mod line 670 and Net.Mod line 190 have to be fixed though)
 - Syntax and semantics validation, error reporting
 - Infers and synthesizes missing modules

+### C++ Code generator features

+- Generates C++03 compatible code with no other dependencies than the standard libraries
+- Generates stub headers for the synthesized (missing) modules to ease implementing the missing parts
+- Arrays including strings are implemented by C++ template classes
+- Modules are dynamically created to maintain the correct initialization dependencies
+- Comments of the original files are also translated
+- Oberon idents conflicting with C++ keywords are postfixed by underscore
+- The generated code is well readable and maintainable
+- Currently only the subset of Oberon-07 used by the Lola-2 compiler is supported; see https://github.com/rochus-keller/Lolac for an example of the generated code
+- There is no garbage collector code generated yet, but an arena based collector can easily be implemented outside of the generator by customizing the _Root class; future versions will generate a regular mark & sweep collector.

 ### Code browser features